X Close Menu

 Qualifying in 2015, Sarah moved down South to Brighton and Sussex University Hospitals, where she worked in both Diagnostic Radiology and Nuclear Medicine.

 Originally from Wales, Sarah was keen to move closer home.
-So when a Medical Physics job came up at UH Bristol she leapt at the opportunity, taking up a role in UH Bristol’s Medical Physics and Bioengineering department, providing essential scientific and technical support to the Radiology departments across the Bristol area.
+So when a Medical Physics job came up at UHBW she leapt at the opportunity, taking up a role in the Medical Physics and Bioengineering department, providing essential scientific and technical support to the Radiology departments across the Bristol area.

 Sarah is now in the process of completing her NHS Higher Specialist Scientist Training (HSST) – a five year workplace-based training programme that provides opportunities to train to become eligible to apply for available Consultant Clinical Scientist posts.
 Now into her third year of the programme, Sarah feels HSST has provided her with so much opportunity in terms of both professional and personal development and can’t wait to get stuck in to her research, development and innovation project over the next few years.